jtpilling02/SENG438_Assignment5_Group10/seng438-a5-group10.md

 ![Alt text](/media/lvprediction.png?raw=true "Littlewood and Varral's Bayesian Reliability Prediction")

 # Assessment Using Reliability Demonstration Chart<a name="par2"></a>
-In order to create a Reliability Demonstration Chart, we used Dataset 1 and used `RSTAT` to create the model.
+In order to create a Reliability Demonstration Chart, we used Dataset 1 and used `SRTAT` to create the model.

 *Figure 7: Reliability Demonstation Chart with Default MTTF*